 - Fold the edges under, forming a rim around the pie that is a bit higher than the pie plate.
 With one hand on the inside of the edge and one hand on the outside, use the index finger of your inside hand to push the dough between the thumb and index finger of your other hand to form a U or a V shape.
 Continue this crimping motion around the entire edge.

 - Put the pie on a foil covered baking sheet and place in the oven. (*See note) Bake for 25 minutes.
-Reduce the oven temperature to 375 and bake for an additional 40-50 minutes.
+Reduce the oven temperature to 375 degrees F (190 degrees C) and bake for an additional 40-50 minutes.
 The pie is done when the crust is a deep golden brown and the filling in the center of the pie is bubbling. (*See note)

 - Remove from the oven and cool completely on a wire rack, about 4-6 hours, before slicing.

-- It can be tricky to know for sure when the bottom crust of a pie is baked through and many different factors can cause a pie to take longer to bake.
 I like to use a transparent glass pie plate so that I can lift the pie up and look at the bottom crust.
-If the crust looks doughy at all, put the pie back in the oven.
+If the crust looks doughy, put the pie back in the oven.
 If the top crust is getting too brown, but the bottom crust is not quite done, cover the top of the pie loosely with aluminum foil and continue baking.

 © Of Batter and Dough.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.
 Some of the links above are affiliate links, which pay me a small commission for my referral at no extra cost to you!
 Thank you for supporting Of Batter and Dough.